1000 Heartbeats: Pintig Pinoy

-1000 Heartbeats: Pintig Pinoy is a Philippine game show based on the original British format of 1000 Heartbeats.
+1000 Heartbeats: Pintig Pinoy is a Philippine television game show broadcast by TV5.
+The show is based from the British television series 1000 Heartbeats.
+Hosted by Xian Lim, it aired on the network's Todo Max Weekend line up from March 20 to June 12, 2021, replacing Bangon Talentadong Pinoy and was replaced by Puto.
 The main goal of the game is to successfully complete seven rounds of various questions within the player's own 1,000 heartbeats to win ₱1,000,000.

-The show premiered on March 20, 2021 on TV5.
-It is produced by Viva Television and hosted by Xian Lim.

 Production

 The format was purchased by Viva Television in 2016 and was originally slated to premiere in July 2016 for sixty episodes.
 However, the show had to be shelved when their partnership with TV5 had to be temporarily cut and lack of a suitable host (and eventually when Chot Reyes became TV5 president and prioritized the then-ESPN5).

 In March 2021, together with The Wall Philippines, 1000 Heartbeats: Pintig Pinoy was announced as one of the two newest game shows on TV5 produced by Viva Television.
 The show originally ordered 26 hour-long episodes, but was reduced to 13 episodes.